cema-sp/ruby-perf-optim/README.md

   See [005_files.rb](005_files.rb) (w/ and w/o GC)

-6. Callbacks cause object to stay in memory.
+6. Callbacks cause an object to stay in memory.
 If you store callbacks, do not forget to remove them after they called.
   See [006_callbacks_1.rb](006_callbacks_1.rb)
   See [006_callbacks_2.rb](006_callbacks_2.rb)
   See [006_callbacks_3.rb](006_callbacks_3.rb)
   Try to avoid `&block` and use `yield` instead.

-7. Iterators use block arguments, so use them carefuly
+7. Iterators use block arguments, so use them carefully

   Issues:
   1. GC will not collect iterable before iterator is finished